 Suppose that $g=\sum_{(\b',\g')}g_{\b',\g'}\z^{\b'}\bar{\z}^{\g'}\in\C[\z,\bar{\z}]$ is a Hermitian polynomial, i.e., $\bar{g}=g$.
 The {\em complex localizing} matrix $\M^{\textrm{c}}_{d}(g\y)$ associated with $g$ and $\y$ is the matrix with rows and columns indexed by $\N^n_{d}$ such that

 Both the complex moment matrix and the complex localizing matrix are Hermitian matrices.

-Note that a distinguished difference between the real moment matrix and the complex moment matrix is that the former has the Hankel property (i.e., $\M^{\textrm{r}}_{d}(\y)_{\b\g}$ is a function of $\b+\g$), whereas the latter doesn't have.
+Note that a distinguished difference between the real moment matrix and the complex moment matrix is that the former has the Hankel property (i.e., $\M^{\textrm{r}}_{d}(\y)_{\b\g}$ is a function of $\b+\g$), whereas the latter does not have.

 There are two ways to construct a ``moment-SOS'' hierarchy for CPOP \eqref{cpop}.
 The first way is introducing real variables for both real and imaginary parts of each complex variable in \eqref{cpop}, i.e., letting $z_i=x_i+x_{i+n}\i$ for $i\in[n]$.
 Then one can convert CPOP \eqref{cpop} to a POP involving only real variables at the price of doubling the number of variables.
-So the usual real moment-SOS hierarchy applies to the resulting real POP.
-In order to improve scalability, correlative and term sparsity can be exploited to yield sparsity-adapted hierarchies \cite{waki,tssos1,tssos2,tssos3}.
+Therefore the usual real moment-SOS hierarchy applies to the resulting real POP.
+In order to improve scalability, correlative and term sparsity can be exploited to yield sparsity-adapted hierarchies \cite{waki,tssos2,tssos1,tssos3}.